hyperledger-labs/documentation-template/docs/index.md

 !!! note
     The placeholders are not all inclusive.
 Please add any other reference material that is needed and update the `mkdocs.yml` `nav` section to ensure these references show up on the documentation site.

+### Contributing

+The files in the Contributing topic are intended to help people who are interested in contributing to your project.

+!!! note
+    Sample text has been provided in these files.
+Feel free to modify to fit your project.

+* How to Contribute (`docs/contributing/how-to-contribute.md`) - provide details on how to contribute to the project.
+* Reporting a Bug (`docs/contributing/reporting-a-bug.md`) - provide details on how to report a bug.
+* Requesting a Change (`docs/contributing/requesting-a-change.md`) - provide details on how to request a change.
+* Asking a Question (`docs/contributing/asking-a-question.md`) - provide details on how and where to ask questions.

 ### FAQs